The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 Can I apply for a back-to-back Tourist Visa?

-Can an immigration officer at the airport deny my entry even when I’m holding a legitimate visa?
+Can an immigration officer at the airport deny my entry even when I’m holding a legitimate visa or on a visa exemption?

 Yes.
-Even if you are holding a legit visa, the immigration office at the airport may still deny you entry.
+Even if you are holding a legit visa or on a visa exemption, the immigration office at the airport may still deny you entry.

-However, this usually only happens to people who make frequent visits with an incorrect type of visa, such as a “back-to-back tourist visa”.
+However, this usually only happens to people who make frequent visits or an incorrect type of visa, such as a “back-to-back tourist visa”.

 Other than that, you shouldn’t have any issues with immigration officers.